kglw-dot-net/phase1/setlists/_posts/2022-10-10-red-rocks-amphitheatre-morrison-co.md

 13. The Grim Reaper

 14. Planet B

-    (replaced Venusian 2 & Am I in Heaven?)
+## Soundcheck

-Soundchecked: Ataraxia, Honey, The Garden Goblin, The Lord of Lightning.
+Ataraxia, Honey, The Garden Goblin, The Lord of Lightning.

 Pre-show song selection was One More Night (Can), Only You Know (Dion), Raining Blood (Slayer), Children of the Grave (Black Sabbath) & Sugar on My Tongue (Talking Heads).